-While Inheritance Tax is not payable on the first £325,000 of an estate; above this threshold the Inheritance Tax rate is set at 40%.
+While inheritance tax is not payable on the first £325,000 of an estate, above this threshold the rate is set at 40%.

-Inheritance Tax is only applied to anything above the £325,000 threshold, not on the estate's full value.
-This means that if you inherit a total estate worth £425,000 Inheritance Tax will only be applied to £100,000 (as opposed to the full amount).
-Consequently, you would need to pay £40,000 of Inheritance Tax.
+Inheritance tax is only applied to anything above the £325,000 or £500,000 threshold, not on the estate's full value.
+This means if you inherit a total estate worth £425,000, for example, inheritance tax will only be applied to £100,000 (as opposed to the full amount).
+Consequently, you would need to pay £40,000 of inheritance tax.

 Gifts to registered charities

 Gifts the deceased made over 7 years before their death

 Small gifts of up to £250

 The value of any farms, businesses, or commercial properties